• DNDi-20_Logo_No-Tagline_EN_Full Colour

 Visceral leishmaniasis is diagnosed by combining observations from a physical exam by a health worker with parasitological or antibody-based diagnostics.
 The main signs are prolonged fever, weight loss, enlargement of the spleen, and anemia.

 Other approaches for visceral leishmaniasis diagnosis involve antibody detection using the rK39 rapid diagnostic test (RDT) and the alternative Direct Agglutination Test (DAT) to confirm infection.
-People with VL symptoms but negative diagnostic results are referred to hospitals or clinics where microscopic examination of tissue aspirate (spleen, bone marrow, or lymph node) is available.
+People with visceral leishmaniasis symptoms but negative diagnostic results are referred to hospitals or clinics where microscopic examination of tissue aspirate (spleen, bone marrow, or lymph node) is available.
 Spleen aspiration, if performed incorrectly, can cause fatal bleeding.

 Easy-to-use, non-invasive diagnostics that can be used in remote settings by health workers with limited training are critical to improving patient care and visceral leishmaniasis control.
 We are part of a consortium project, AfriKADIA, which hopes to improve visceral leishmaniasis testing in eastern Africa.
 One of the project partners, FIND, is evaluating less invasive tests in Ethiopia, Kenya, Sudan, and Uganda to determine the best approach to diagnosis.